 - UPDATES: Cleancult just added several new scents for their liquid hand soap (and for their bar soap) which makes me more into this product.
-(I wasn’t a fan of the lavender, but liked the rich consistency.
-And their refills doubled in size and went down in price.)
+(And their refills doubled in size and went down in price.)

 - Blueland has started a collaboration with the sustainable women’s clothing brand Reformation.
 It hasn’t meant any substantive changes to their formulas, but they offer their hand soap and a few other products in a different color bottle with an exclusive scent.

 - Cleancult and Blueland both make plastic-free, refillable dish soaps.
 Cleancult’s is a liquid soap, which I also use for washing my hands without drying out my skin!
 Blueland’s is a powder that’s good for scrubbing (but not for hand-washing).
 [Dish soap details here.]

 - UPDATE (October 2020): Cleancult just reformulated their dish soap to make it sudsier and a little less drippy.
 They also added new scents and made it cost much less!
 I’ve tried the new formula and hardly notice the difference – in a good way.